-· connection to existing CCHP/CHP distribution networks
+- · connection to existing CCHP/CHP distribution networks - · site-wide CCHP/CHP powered by renewable energy - · gas-fired CCHP/CHP or hydrogen fuel cells, both accompanied by renewables - · communal heating and cooling fuelled by renewable sources of energy - · gas fired communal heating and cooling.

-- \cdot site-wide CCHP/CHP powered by renewable energy - · gas-fired CCHP/CHP or hydrogen fuel cells, both accompanied by renewables - \cdot communal heating and cooling fuelled by renewable sources of energy carbon dioxide emissions of 20% from on-site renewable energy generation unless it can be demonstrated that such provision is not feasible.
+In Policy 4A.7 it states the presumption that developments will achieve a reduction in carbon dioxide emissions of 20% from on-site renewable energy generation unless it can be demonstrated that such provision is not feasible.
 Regarding the above policy, the onus is on the applicant to demonstrate compliance with the policy.
 In order to illustrate compliance it is necessary for an energy assessment of a development proposal to be undertaken.
 Policy 4A.4 of the London Plan is an overarching policy which links to Policy 4A.7 and outlines the need for an energy assessment.